 A recent Globe & Mail report says that women have been driving wine sales up over the past decade.

-The article says that Canadians are drinking 12 per cent more than they did in 1998, according to Statistics Canada, and industry watchers are attributing a significant portion of the increase to women.
+The article says that Canadians are drinking 12 per cent more than they did a decade ago, according to Statistics Canada, and industry watchers are attributing a significant portion of the increase to women.

 The large rise in consumption – as high as 24 per cent in Prince Edward Island – is thought to be the result of a number of factors: a broader product assortment that tends to attract women, successful marketing strategies targeting both sexes, and boomers who are experimenting with more sophisticated ways to entertain.